SilentStack/Skin-Cancer-Detection/Readme.md

 paste it in images folder.

 ## Results
-Achieved XX% accuracy on test data.
+Achieved 85% accuracy on test data.
 Can classify multiple skin lesion types.

 ## Author